abcHubHH/challenge/README.md

 Q: Is q-variance a large effect?

 A: Yes, the minimum variance is about half the total variance so this is a large effect.
 If you are modelling variance then you probably need to take q-variance into account.
+Otherwise it's like modelling the arc of a cannonball using a straight line plus noise (not recommended).

 Q: Has q-variance been previously reported in the literature?